-Richard Goodall, Chairman of the Baltic Expert Witness Association, speaks to the Baltic Briefing about how to make the best use of Baltic Exchange experts in legal cases.
+Richard Goodall, Past Chairman of the Baltic Expert Witness Association, speaks to the Baltic Briefing about how to make the best use of Baltic Exchange experts in legal cases.
 Richard has been practising as an expert witness for over 20 years.

 Could you explain briefly what the expert witness provides?